DESI DR2 Galaxy Luminosity Functions: Tests Evolution and Comparison to GAMA

 In Fig.~\ref{fig:global_LF_0p1} we plot the same fiducial Schechter functions from Table~\ref{tab:Sch} as we did in Fig.~\ref{fig:global_LF}.
 This enables one to see that there are small shifts in the LF estimates that makes those plotted here in better agreement with \cite{Loveday2011} than those plotted in Fig.~\ref{fig:global_LF}.
 The reason for this is not due to the different choice evolution parameter $Q$.
 With these redshift restricted samples, $ 0.002 < z < 0.1$, the LF estimates are very insensitive to the choice of $Q$ and we see no discernable difference between estimates with $Q=0$ and $0.78$.
 Instead the small differences between the LF estimates in Fig.~\ref{fig:global_LF_0p1} and Fig.~\ref{fig:global_LF} are due to the failure of the simple evolution model to fully capture the evolution over the larger redshift range $ 0.002 < z < 0.6$.
 We investigate this further below.

 In Fig.~\ref{fig:LF_z_comp} we plot LF estimates using our standard $Q=0.78$ evolutionary correction for samples with a range of different upper redshift limits between $z_{\rm max}=0.1$ and $z_{\rm max}=0.6$.
 The faint parts of the luminosity function necessarily agree perfectly as there are no faint galaxies in the sample above redshift $z=0.1$.
 The luminosity functions also agree very well around the knee of the luminosity function.
 This is to be expected as the sample we have used to constrain $Q$ is dominated by galaxies around the knee of the luminosity function.
 Brightward of the knee we begin to see statistically significant differences in the estimates.
 This is particularly clear in the lower panel which shows the ratio of these estimates to our fiducial $r$-band Schechter function from Table~\ref{tab:Sch}.
-These differences indicates that a more detailed model of galaxy evolution is required to model evolution of the LF to the precision warranted by the small statistical errors of the DESI data.
+These differences indicate that a more detailed model of galaxy evolution is required to model evolution of the LF to the precision warranted by the small statistical errors of the DESI data.
+However such modelling would also have to take account of subtle systematics that might exist in the photometric modelling as the angular size and surface brightness of the sources decrease with redshift.